moditect/deptective/README.md

 ### Configuring the Java compiler

-🕵 Add _deptective-javac-plugin-1.0-SNAPSHOT.jar_ to your project's annotation processor path and specify the option `-Xplugin:Deptective` when invoking _javac_.
+🕵 In order to use Deptective, add _deptective-javac-plugin-1.0-SNAPSHOT.jar_ to your project's annotation processor path and specify the option `-Xplugin:Deptective` when invoking _javac_.

+#### Apache Maven

-When using Maven, the following configuration can be used:
+🕵 When using Maven, add the following configuration to your _pom.xml_:

 ```
 ...